Delivering Thorough, Incisive, Forceful Independent Testimony

 We provide advanced expert witness services on matters relating to refining economics, fuels products, crude oil and product logistics and markets.
-In our most recent assignment, EnSys supported the CFTC in a prominent crude oil market manipulation case.
+In a recent multi-year assignment, EnSys supported the CFTC in a prominent crude oil market manipulation case.
 Over the past 12 years, our involvement has ranged from West Coast crude oil economics to MTBE/ethanol/gasoline testimony to Midcontinent and Caribbean refining.

 CFTC NYMEX Crude Delivery and Markets

-For the CFTC, EnSys undertook a major assignment to analyse extensive proprietary data on U.S. crude oil markets centred on Cushing and NYMEX Light Sweet Futures in order to assess relevant deliverable supply; this in support of market manipulation litigation and led to EnSys advising in a follow-up class action suit.
+For the CFTC, EnSys undertook a major assignment to analyze extensive proprietary data on U.S. crude oil markets centered on Cushing and NYMEX Light Sweet Futures in order to assess relevant deliverable supply.
+This was undertaken in support of market manipulation litigation and led to EnSys advising in a follow-up class action suit.

 MTBE in Gasoline